awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-sampleutterance.md

 ## Properties<a name="aws-properties-lex-bot-sampleutterance-properties"></a>

 `Utterance`  <a name="cfn-lex-bot-sampleutterance-utterance"></a>
-The sample utterance that Amazon Lex uses to build its machine\-learning model to recognize intents\.
+A sample utterance that invokes an intent or respond to a slot elicitation prompt\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)